 "Tethered Moon, First Meeting " recorded 1990 and 1991

 Next up Tony Williams.
 Tony, is complex in control, lightning fast, and always in the space he should be for the piece he was playing.
-He showed me what a really good drummer could do in a jazz setting - and in more electric - dare I say, rock settings.
+He showed me what a really good drummer could do in either an acoustic or electric setting.

 Check out albums: